Shashwath-K/JavaScript_WorkBench/README.md

 # JavaScript_WorkBench
-This project repo's primary focus is to build and improve the web applications through incremental commits
+This project repository's primary focus is to build and improve the web applications through incremental commits